codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 Once you click any of them the pipeline will continue.
 Further steps in the pipeline can be enabled/disabled according to the approval result.

+## Automatic approvals/rejections

+By default, a pipeline that contains an approval step will pause for ever onces it reaches that step.
+If you want some automatic action to happen after a specified time period you can defined it in advance with the `timeout` property:

+`codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+ waitForInputBeforeProduction:
+   type: pending-approval
+   title: Deploy to Production?
+   timeout:
+     duration: 2
+     finalState: denied
+{% endraw %}
+{% endhighlight %}

+This pipeline will wait for approval for two hours.
+If somebody approves it, it will continue.
+If nothing happens after two hours the approval step will be automatically rejected.

 ## Getting the approval result